equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 ## EX-2: Presenting threats

-Each group present identified threats
+Each group present identified

+- Threats
-- STRIDE strategy
+- Assumptions
-- Key assumptions
+- Issues

-- How were the Security Requirements used?
+Which STRIDE strategy did you use?</br>Did you use the Security Requirements?

 <hr>